dntan/PSMSTeams/README.md

 =========================================================

-## Getting a list of users from your MS team
+## Getting a list of users from your MS team as a csv
 ```
 Connect-MicrosoftTeams